blackmarkt/Udacity-ML/capstone_report_template.md

 This project will employ a wide variety of Classification algorithms in order predict if Bitcon's price will the "up" or "down" each day in the test set.
 The data will be separated into sequential training and testing sets with each model being trained on the former and tested on the latter.

 From there the accuracy and f-scores for each individual model will be assessed along with it's performance as an automated trading system.
 Testing the profitability metrics of a trading system is known as alpha generation.
-At the end of the day the viability for any trading strategy is it's profiability above and beyond a buy and hold benchmark strategy (usually the annual return of the S&P500 index).
+The viability for any trading strategy is it's profiability above and beyond a buy and hold benchmark strategy (usually the annual return of the S&P500 index).

 The following classifiers were selected: